SignReLU neural network and its approximation ability: Theoretical results for classifier functions

+For approximating Sobolev functions with regularity $r$ and a pre-assigned accuracy $\varepsilon$, the required size of SignReLU nets is $ O(\varepsilon^{-\f{d}{r}})$, which increases exponentially with respect to input dimension $d$.
+In real-world image applications, the dimension $d$ of an image is usually larger than $100\times100\times 3$.
+To achieve tolerance $\varepsilon = 0.1$, the size of neural networks is almost $10^{30000/r} $, which is only applicable when $r$ is very large.
 In this subsection, we attempt to break the curse of dimensionality in approximating multivariate functions by employing a ``tensor-friendly'' structure.

-Here breaking the curse of dimensionality means the approximation rate or complexity rate of a model can be merely impacted by the dimension of the input domain.
+Here breaking the curse of dimensionality means the approximation rate or complexity rate of a model can be merely impacted by the dimension of inputs.
 To achieve it, we will introduce a space of functions with finite mixed derivative norms, which is sometimes referred to as a Korobov space.
 Related investigations with ReLU activation have been achieved in \cite{montanelli2019new, ZhouMao}.